Cloud-CV/Origami/README.md

 # CloudCVfy Webapp

-Current Status: A skeletal app with Github OAuth2 login in place and a blank user profile.
+Current Status: An app with profile displayed from Github and a skeletal build page.

 ## Build instructions